PersonaDooM/Aabas/Cryptography-Class/Assessments/Labworks/Labwork-3/README.md

 ```
 ![sign_create](screenshot/aes_ss/rsa_ss/sign_create.png)

-- openssl dgst: Use OpenSSL to perform a digest (hash) operation.
+- `openssl dgst`: Use OpenSSL to perform a digest (hash) operation.

-- -sign private.pem: Use the private key from private.pem to sign the hash.
+- `-sign private.pem`: Use the private key from private.pem to sign the hash.

-- -out sign_keil.bin: Save the digital signature to sign_keil.bin.
+- `-out sign_keil.bin`: Save the digital signature to sign_keil.bin.

-- ds_kiel.txt: The original file whose contents are being signed.
+- `ds_kiel.txt`: The original file whose contents are being signed.

 Now Kiel will send a txt file and digital signature.